 Communications and Marketing

-Fresh from her latest presentation at Brain Awareness Week, Assistant Professor of Theater Chloe Johnston sits down with Spectrum to discuss Aristotle, mirror neurons, and the importance of an interdisciplinary approach to education.
+Following her presentation at Brain Awareness Week, Assistant Professor of Theater Chloe Johnston sat down with Spectrum to discuss Aristotle, mirror neurons, and the importance of an interdisciplinary approach to education.

 I have also done a couple of theater projects that were inspired by neuroscience concepts.
 I co-founded a theater company called the Laboratory for the Development of Substitute Materials, and we were interested in looking at scientific concepts on stage, so we did a show that was about phantom limbs.
 I’ve also done a show about mirror neurons.
 There’s a lot of really exciting research being done on things like the intersection of theater and autism or theater and dementia.
 I gave a talk on some of these ideas at Brain Awareness Week in 2013, and that’s what led me to proposing a new theater and neuroscience course: The Mind on Stage.